UN atomic watchdog: Return to Iran nuclear deal possible | Law-Order

 UN atomic watchdog: Return to Iran nuclear deal possible

-An American return to the 2015 nuclear deal with Iran remains possible, but both sides need to be prepared to negotiate, the head of the United Nations' nuclear watchdog suggested to European Parliamentarians on Tuesday.
+A US return to the 2015 nuclear deal with Iran remains possible, but both sides need to be prepared to negotiate, the head of the UN nuclear watchdog suggested to European lawmakers on Tuesday.

-The United States pulled out of the deal unilaterally in 2018 under former President Donald Trump, but President Joe Biden has indicated that the US would be willing to rejoin.
+Washington pulled out of the deal unilaterally in 2018 under then President Donald Trump, but President Joe Biden has indicated that the US would be willing to rejoin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)